dhiltonp/sqlalchemy_auth/README.md

 sqlalchemy_auth provides authorization mechanisms for SQLAlchemy DB access.

-It is easy to integrate, allowing you to centralize common authorization logic.
-It is also easy to bypass.
+It is easy to use, and easy to bypass.

+1. You set and receive a `user` parameter.
-1. All mapped classes can add implicit filters (added when `session.query()` is run against the database).
+2. All mapped classes can add implicit filters.
-2. All instances of mapped classes can selectively block attribute access.
+3. All mapped classes can selectively block attribute access.

-Your defined methods are passed a `user` parameter when the query is executed, unless user is set to `ALLOW`, which bypasses all authorization mechanisms, or `DENY`, which blocks all access.

-`user` can be any type.

 # Getting Started